 Laomedeia |

-Moon of Neptune discovered in 2002.
-It has a diameter of 42km (26 miles) and takes 3168 days to orbit Neptune at an average distance of 23.5 million km (14.6 million miles).
-It is named after the Greek Nereid "folk leader" |
+A small irregular moon of Neptune, discovered in 2002.
+It has a diameter of 42 km (26 miles) and orbits Neptune at an average distance of 23.5 million km (14.6 million miles), taking 3,168 days (8.7 years) to complete one orbit.
+It is named after Laomedeia, one of the 50 Nereids in Greek mythology. |

 Larissa |

-Fourth largest moon of Neptune with a diameter of 194 km (121 miles).
-It orbits the planet in 13 hours from an average distance of 73,548 km (45,703 miles).
-It was located in 1981 but first imaged in 1989 by Voyager 2. |
+The fourth-largest moon of Neptune, with a diameter of 194 km (121 miles).
+It orbits Neptune at 73,548 km (45,703 miles) and takes 13 hours to complete an orbit.
+It was first detected in 1981 and later imaged by Voyager 2 in 1989. |

 Leda |